 - Rice crackers with nut butter and a bag of cut veggies and some seedless grapes.

-Mom’s who are new to acupuncture worry that their kids will be upset by the needles but this is rarely the case.
-This video shows me treating some of our YinOva kids and should reassure you that fer from being scary, acupuncture can be fun.
+Parents’s who are new to acupuncture worry that their kids will be upset by the needles but this is rarely the case.
+This video shows me treating some of our Yinova kids and should reassure you that, far from being scary, acupuncture can be fun!